What Is AP Seminar?

 An AP course with no prerequisites, AP Seminar helps a wide range of students develop critical thinking, analytic writing, collaboration, and academic research skills on topics of the teacher’s and student’s choice.

-Today, the course is offered in more than 2,000 schools, with rapid adoption in grade 10.
+Today, the course is offered in nearly 3,000 schools, with rapid adoption in grade 10.
 More than half of current AP Seminar teachers are part of their school’s English department, though this course can be offered through any academic department.